Can Cats Eat Scallops? What You Need to Know

 In Conclusion

-Limit your cat’s scallop intake to once or twice weekly, though, and only feed small quantities at a time.
+Limit your cat’s scallop intake to approximately once or twice monthly, though, and only feed small quantities at a time.
 Make sure to talk to your cat’s vet about their daily calorie needs.
 This can help you determine how many calories of treats your cat can have in a day without leading to weight gain over time.

 Featured Image Credit: meineresterampe, Pixabay